Ralf Pittelkow

-Ralf Pittelkow (born 9 April 1948 in Sønderborg, Denmark) is a Danish publisher of the extreme right online news site Den Korte Avis.
+Ralf Pittelkow (born 9 April 1948 in Sønderborg, Denmark) is a Danish journalist and publisher.
+He is associated with the online news site Den Korte Avis, where he serves as editor-in-chief.

-From 1973 to 1992, he was assistant professor and associate professor at the Department of Comparative Literature at University of Copenhagen.
-For 17 years, until the end of 2011, he was a political commentator at the newspaper Morgenavisen Jyllands-Posten.
-Together with his wife, he founded the news site Den Korte Avis in 2012 where he maintains a position as editor-in-chief.
+From 1973 to 1992, he worked as an assistant professor and associate professor at the Department of Comparative Literature at the University of Copenhagen.
+For 17 years, until the end of 2011, he was a political commentator at Morgenavisen Jyllands-Posten.

+Together with his wife, he founded Den Korte Avis in 2012.

-The credibility of Den Korte Avis is debated.
-In 2014, an article published by the Danish Union of Journalists said that Den Korte Avis damaged the reputation of journalists and argued that it, despite its name (in English: "The Short Newspaper"), was not a real newspaper, as it often copied from other sources and misrepresented news stories.
-In December 2016, numerous advertisers, such as McDonald's, IKEA, Nordea, Alm.
-Brand, Doctors Without Borders and others, pulled their ads from the site, due to claims that several of the news stories publicized on the site were "lies and fabrications".
+The credibility of Den Korte Avis has been the subject of public debate.
+In 2014, the Danish Union of Journalists criticised the site, stating that it affected the reputation of journalists and did not meet standards expected of a newspaper.

+In December 2016, several advertisers, including McDonald's, IKEA, Nordea, Alm.
+Brand, and Doctors Without Borders, withdrew advertising from the site following concerns about the accuracy of some of its content.

-Pittelkow was the personal assistant for the former Prime Minister of Denmark Poul Nyrup Rasmussen and has for many years been married to the politician Karen Jespersen.
-He has, like his wife, been active in both the Left Socialists, Socialist People's Party, and the Social Democrats.
+Pittelkow served as a personal assistant to former Prime Minister of Denmark Poul Nyrup Rasmussen.
+He is married to politician Karen Jespersen.
+He has been associated with political parties including the Left Socialists, the Socialist People's Party, and the Social Democrats.